ErreurDeSyntaxe/concentration/README.md

 ### Objective

 The project has two main goals of equal importance.
 First, I want to provide a fun and quick way to learn/review vocabulary.
-Second, I want to practice the MVC architecture and parcel.
+Second, I want to practice the MVC architecture.

 ### Notable Features